← All Stories

 This time, she did not come back up.

 Let that land.
 She was clinging to the boat.
 He cut her fingers off.
 Three times.
-He was not panicking and going for whatever was there.
+He was not panicking and going for whatever was in reach.
 He made the same choice three times in a row, with full knowledge of what he was doing.

 The storm died.
 Her father paddled home alone.